How to Determine the Financial Year-End for Companies in Indonesia

 Choosing a Financial Year-end

-Choosing a financial year-end is a decision that requires careful thought and planning in order to obtain the most cost-effective and tax-advantageous result.
-As a general rule of thumb, companies should avoid fixing financial year-end which end during peak periods.
+Choosing a financial year-end requires careful thought and planning in order to obtain the most cost-effective and tax-advantageous result.
+As a general rule of thumb, companies should avoid fixing the financial year-end during peak business periods.

 Here are other factors to consider when choosing a financial year-end:

-- Subsidiary company: If your company is a subsidiary company, its financial year may need to coincide with the holding company.
-This will need to be confirmed with the holding company.
+If your company is a subsidiary, its financial year may need to coincide with that of the holding company.
+This will need to be confirmed with the holding company. - Prior agreements:

 Penalties on Failure to Report or Late Reporting

-Indonesian taxation laws may be subject to regular changes and it is important to keep up with regulations to avoid incorrect reporting.
-If a company fails to report its financial year-end and violates Indonesia’s accounting and compliance requirements, it may face monthly interest penalties on late payments from 2% up to 48%.
+Indonesian taxation laws may be subject to regular changes, and it is important to keep up with regulations to avoid incorrect reporting.
+If a company fails to report its financial year-end and violates Indonesia’s accounting and compliance requirements, it may face monthly interest penalties ranging from 2% to 48%.